CopernicaMarketingSoftware/http-signatures-php/README.md

 # HTTP signatures for PHP

-This is an implementation of signing HTTP messages form a draft by M. Cavage.
+This is an implementation of signing HTTP messages from a draft by M. Cavage.
 Full draft can be found under: https://datatracker.ietf.org/doc/draft-cavage-http-signatures/.
 This library can be used for creating new signatures and verifying signatures created according